 When someone searches, they may enter multiple searches into a search engine looking for answers to their informational or situational needs.
 A search engine might consider the sequence of queries as a search session, with all of those searches related to one another.
 Is this something that a search engine can take advantage of?

-And how exactly might a Google decide what a search session is exactly?
+And how exactly might Google decide what a search session is exactly?

 A patent granted to Google last week explores how to use query sessions to identify Navigational Queries and Navigational Resources.

-Navigational queries are ones that seems to be looking for specific pages in response to those queries, and a navigational resource is a specific page being looked for.
+Navigational queries are ones that seem to be looking for specific pages in response to those queries, and a navigational resource is a specific page being looked for.

 how does a search engine determine that a sequence of queries might be part of a query session?

 The patent points to at least three different ways it might make that decision, though also explicitly states that other methods might be used, too:

 Revision Time Window – A search session might be defined by queries submitted within a revision window time period between the input of a query and a subsequent query.
 Someone submits a query, and a current search session is initiated.
 If the searcher doesn’t submit another query within a certain amount of time, such as five minutes, the session might be closed.

 User Defined Session Period – A search session might be defined by a searcher taking specific actions, such as logging into and then out of the search engine.